PriyaVinod1985/SecretSanta/README.md

 ![Icon](Assets/Images/Installation_icon.png) **Installation**

-To run the application as **.exe from github** follow the steps given below:
+To run the application as **.exe from github** on Windows machine follow the steps given below:

 1.Click on the release link.
 Download the "main.zip" file from github.